Event to honor the Hale family following their generous $15M gift. Left To Right: Karen Hale, Rob Hale Jr., Judy Hale

-In 2007, the Robert T. Hale Sr. and Judith B. Hale Fund for Pancreatic Cancer Research was established, marking the beginning of the Hale family’s long legacy of giving.
-Over the next five years, the family’s visionary philanthropy would lead to the creation of the Hale Family Center for Pancreatic Cancer at Dana-Farber and the Robert T. and Judith B. Hale Chair in Pancreatic Cancer at Dana-Farber, held by Dr. Brian Wolpin.
-These remarkable contributions fuel discoveries in early detection and help Dana-Farber investigators develop novel treatments for patients with pancreatic cancer.
+In 2007, the Robert T. Hale Sr. & Judith B. Hale Fund for Pancreatic Cancer Research was established, marking the beginning of a long philanthropic partnership and legacy of impact.
+Throughout the following years, the family’s visionary philanthropy would lead to the creation of the Hale Family Center for Pancreatic Cancer at Dana-Farber, known for providing the highest quality clinical care to pancreatic cancer patients, and the Robert T. & Judith B. Hale Chair In Pancreatic Cancer at Dana-Farber, currently held by Brian Wolpin, MD, MPH.

-In 2015, with a gift to name the Hale Family Research Center, the family’s commitment enabled Dana-Farber investigators to collaborate with top talent within the Institute and across the biomedical community in Boston toward the shared goal of eradicating pancreatic cancer.
-The Center has become a magnet for some of the greatest minds in gene discovery, functional genomics, computational biology, chemical biology, immunotherapy, and model system development.
-This collaborative research environment has created a pipeline for innovative findings, expediting translational discoveries, and bringing novel therapies to patients.
+In 2015, a gift naming the Hale Family Center for Pancreatic Cancer Research enabled support of pancreatic cancer-focused Dana-Farber investigators and their collaboration with top talent both within the Institute and across the Boston biomedical community toward the shared goal of eradicating pancreatic cancer.
+The Hale Center has attracted world class experts in gene discovery, functional genomics, chemical biology, computational biology, immunotherapy, and model system development, as well as individuals in clinical roles, including radiology, pathology, and clinical trials.
+This collaborative research environment has resulted in the creation of a pipeline for innovation in the areas of detection and treatment of pancreatic cancer, translating high impact research findings into potential new therapies for patients.